veit/python-basics-tutorial/docs/test/pytest/fixtures.rst

 Rename fixtures
 ---------------

-The name of a fixture listed in the parameter list of tests and other fixtures that use this fixture is normally the same as the function name of the fixture.
+The name of a fixture listed in the :term:`parameter` list of tests and other fixtures that use this fixture is normally the same as the function name of the fixture.
 However, Pytest allows you to rename fixtures with the ``name`` parameter to ``@pytest.fixture()``:

 .. code-block:: python